react-native-elements/react-native-elements/website/versioned_docs/version-0.19.1/contributing.md

 ## Implementing Bug Fixes and Improvements

 If you wish to submit a pull request for a new feature or issue then this is guide for you.
-On Github, we extensively use labels to reflect the content and status of issues.
+On GitHub, we extensively use labels to reflect the content and status of issues.

 For all issues that are bugs check